Peptara LabsPEPTARA LABS

 When people stopped semaglutide in the STEP 1 trial extension, they regained about two-thirds of their lost weight within a year (Wilding et al., 2022).
 When people stopped tirzepatide in the SURMOUNT-4 trial, most regained a large share of what they'd lost, while the group that continued held their loss (Aronne et al., 2024).
 That's why the field has moved toward treating obesity as a chronic condition that may need ongoing management, rather than something you fix in a fixed number of weeks and walk away from.

-I want to be careful here, because "chronic management" scares people into thinking "forever, no matter what," and that's not quite it either.
+Careful framing matters here, because "chronic management" scares people into thinking "forever, no matter what," and that's not quite it either.
 It means the duration is driven by your response, your other health conditions, and how well you've built the surrounding habits, not by a countdown you set at the start.
 Some people do step down or off successfully, especially if they used their time on the compound to protect muscle and rebuild their eating and movement patterns.
-I wrote about the regain question and what supports keeping weight off in more detail in will I gain the weight back when I stop.
+For more on the regain question and what supports keeping weight off, see will I gain the weight back when I stop.
 The point is that "how long" for a metabolic goal is a decision you keep revisiting with a provider, not a number you lock in on day one.

 Repair goals run on a different clock